stanleyn/MOAB/README.md

 A vector of quality scores for each algorithm is created in `Quality_Scores`

-### TCGA-Adeno
+### TCGA-Adreno

-To run the visual quality scoring benchmarking task on the TCGA-Adeno dataset,
+To run the visual quality scoring benchmarking task on the TCGA-Adreno dataset,

 ```R
 > source('TCGA_adeno/VizQuality_adeno.R')